Gaza War (2008–2009): Legality

-Israeli views
+IDF casualty figures

+On 25 March 2009 the IDF announced that 1,370 Palestinians had been killed, but on 26 March, it abruptly changed the total casualties to 1,166.
+Israeli organization PCATI said this was evidence of the IDF manipulating data.

 The Israeli Orient Research Group reported that 78 of the 89 killed during this first IAF strike were terror operatives, many of them belonging to the militant group, al-Qassam Brigades.
 The Jerusalem Centre for Public Affairs further reported that 286 of the 343 police officers killed during the offensive were members of terror organizations and that another 27 fighters belonged to units undergoing infantry training.
 It noted that the security apparatuses participated in terror activity and that the Hamas leadership presented these organizations as at the forefront of the jihad for liberating all of Palestine.

 The IDF made clear that it regards police under the control of Hamas in Gaza to be equivalent to the enemies armed fighters, including them in the militant's count.
 A government paper published pictures of four men that were killed during the military operations that they claim were downloaded from Palestinian websites.
 The men are identified in the different pictures as both policemen and members of al-Qassam Brigades.
 Israeli Intelligence and Terrorism Information Center (ITIC) alleged that the distinction between the internal security forces and Hamas military wing is not sharply defined and cites Gaza police officials who said that police were instructed to fight the enemy in case of an invasion into the Gaza Strip.
 Many security force members were reported to "moonlight" with the militant group, Izzidin al-Qassam Brigades.

-Gazan rockets

-During the conflict, Palestinian groups fired rockets targeting Israeli civilians in the cities of Ashdod, Beersheba and Gedera placing 1/8 of the Israeli population at risk.
-The military wing of Hamas said that after a week from the start, it had managed to fire 302 rockets, at an average of 44 rockets daily.
-102 rockets and 35 mortars were fired by Fatah at Israel.
-Over 750 rockets and mortars were fired from Gaza into Israel during the conflict wounded 182 civilians, killing 3 people, and causing minor suffering to another 584 people suffering from shock and anxiety.
-Several rockets landed in schools and one fell close to a kindergarten, all located in residential areas.
+Israeli casualties

+During the conflict, rockets fired by Palestinian groups killed 3 Israelis and wounded 182 people, with another 584 suffering from shock and anxiety.
 The UN fact finding mission stated that this constituted a deliberate attack against the civilian population and was unjustifiable in international law.

 Aftermath

-Israel was victorious militarily, but its reputation was harmed.
+Israel declared it was victorious militarily, although some expressed concern at the mounting war crime investigations.
 The international community continued to isolate Hamas (except for Iran and Syria), because it rejected the Quartet demands to recognize Israel, accept the Oslo accords peace initiative and abandon violence in exchange for international recognition as representatives of the Palestinian people.
+Hamas faced significant criticism in Gaza Strip for its poor military performance.
+A satirical theatrical play called "The Women of Gaza and the Patience of Job" was performed nightly in Gaza city; the play parodied Hamas militants as making far-fetched claims like the ability to hit Tel Aviv with crude rockets.
 In the months following the war, Hamas suspended its use of rockets and shifted focus to winning support at home and abroad through cultural initiatives and public relations, with the aim to build a "cultural resistance".
 Hamas officials stated that "The current situation required a stoppage of rockets.
 After the war, the fighters needed a break and the people needed a break."